-Medusa Retold is due on Dec 1st!
+Medusa Retold was published on Dec 1st!

 A feminist retelling of the Medusa myth, set in a run-down, modern seaside town, Medusa Retold is filled with the magic and fury of the original tale.
 In this telling, loner Nuala is difficult and introverted, fascinated by creatures of the sea.
 Athena becomes her best friend and first crush, and together they form a duo which is ripped apart by circumstance, leaving Nuala unprotected, unable to save herself.
 A long-form poem of poignant motifs which recur throughout, the poem is a mythic puzzle, an epic for ordinary girls, and a love letter to the sea.